-A simple butter cookie with a sweet crunch on top.
+A simple butter cookie recipe with a sweet crunch on top, these butter cookies are sure to please.

 Heat oven to 375°F. Combine 1 cup sugar and 3/4 cup butter in large bowl.
 Beat at medium speed, scraping bowl often, until creamy.
 Add egg; continue beating until well mixed.
 Add flour, baking powder and salt; beat at low speed until well mixed.